 Art and Design Education (ADE)

-This course draws on each student's studio strength and considers ways that artist-teachers can adapt studio competencies to an educational setting.
+This course draws on each student's studio core and considers ways that artist- teachers can adapt studio competencies to an educational setting.
 Through fieldwork observations and research, students will identify the concepts, skills, techniques, materials and language specific to each studio core.
 Students then begin to adapt, translate, and make studio learning accessible for the diverse abilities and interests of individual learners and groups of learners.
-This course includes 50 hours of fieldwork in a K-12 setting.
-Students should leave one day a week free in their schedules for school visits.
-This course includes 50 hours of fieldwork in a K-12 setting.
-Students should leave on day a week free in their schedules for school visits.
+This course includes 15 hours of fieldwork in a K-12 setting.
+The class will take several all-day field trips on the day of the scheduled class meeting.
+Therefore, students must leave this day free for those trips.

-Students apply the insights gained through previous coursework, reading, and observation as they participate in a professional teaching situation in either a NYC public elementary of a NYC public secondary school.
-Under the guidance of a NY State certified visual arts instructor, students work for 20 full days at their assigned sites-observing, assisting and ultimately teaching independently.
-An ADE faculty member observes the students at their sites 3 times over the course of the semester and leads 4 on-campus seminars that serve as a forum for reflection, analysis, and inspiration.
-Lesson plans and artwork from lessons taught, as well as issues related to classroom management, curriculum development, and school culture are the subjects of discussion.
-Students work with their cooperation teachers to identify a research question and explore that question through action research.
+Students apply the insights gained through previous coursework, reading, and observation as they participate in a professional teaching situation in either a NYC public elementary or a NYC public secondary school.
+Under the guidance of a NY State certified visual arts instructor, students work for 25 full days at their assigned sites-observing, assisting and ultimately teaching independently.
+An ADE faculty member observes the students 3 times over the course of the semester and leads 4 on-campus seminars that serve as a forum for reflection, analysis, and inspiration.
+Lesson plans and artwork from lessons taught, as well as issues related to studio management, curriculum development, and school cultures are the subjects of discussion.
+Students work with their cooperating teachers to identify a research question and explore that question through action research.

-Students apply the insights gained through previous coursework, reading, observation, and prior student teaching experience as they participate in a professional teaching situation in a NYC public elementary or a public secondary school depending upon which age group the student worked with in the prerequisite course, ADE 611, Student Teaching in NYC Public Schools.
-Under the guidance of a NY State certified visual arts instructor and an ADE faculty member, students work for 30 full days at their assigned sites-observing, assisting and ultimately teaching independently as they plan and prepare their EdTPA submissions for NYS certification.
+Students apply the insights gained through previous coursework, reading, observation, and prior student teaching experience as they participate in a professional teaching situation in a NYC public elementary or a public secondary school depending upon which age group the student worked within the prerequisite course, ADE 611, Student Teaching in NYC Public Schools.
+Under the guidance of a NY State certified visual arts instructor and an ADE faculty member, students work for 35 full days at their assigned sites, observing, assisting and ultimately teaching independently as they plan and prepare their EdTPA submissions for NYS certification.

 The internship is a learning experience for community-based art and design educators.
 It provides students with an opportunity to apply academic knowledge and skills in a practical setting, while obtaining new knowledge and skills in preparation for practice in the field of community-based art and design.
 Students deepen their knowledge about important applied aspects of their discipline, enhance their professional skills in a real-world context, build their professional network, and inform their career choices.
 Additional faculty-supervised activities provide the opportunity for an in-depth reflection on the internship experience.